Q. What is the difference between Elite and Heavy Metal

 Q. Will there be any aid or water stations?

-¯ You must carry all of the food and water you need for the 2-5 hours with you.
+¯ You must carry all of the food you need for the 2-5 hours with you.
 You cannot pick up food you drop before the race.

 Q. Can I have outside help or pacers?